-As for pricing, you get 5,000 free emails per month for 3 months.
-When you need more, you can either use the Pay-As-You-Go option or purchase a subscription plan.
-Pay-As-You-Go lets you buy extra emails starting at $0.80 per 100 emails.
-Monthly subscriptions start at $35 with 50,000 emails.
+As for pricing, you get 5,000 free emails for 1 month.
+When you need more, you can purchase a subscription plan.
+The cheapest plan starts at $35 for 50,000 emails.

-Despite allowing 10,000 free emails per month, all new domains are included in the sandbox.
+Despite allowing 5,000 free emails per month, all new domains are included in the sandbox and you can’t create custom domains.
 This limits the email sending to 300 emails per day and you can only send to 5 authorized recipients.

 Sendinblue is a bulk email service.
 It provides different tools for optimizing marketing workflow.
 One of them is the SMTP relay.
 This is a professional server to deliver transactional emails sent from your web app.
-Besides SMTP server, you can opt for API and eCommerce plugins to set up your bulk email sending.
+Besides the SMTP server, you can opt for API and plugins for eCommerce stores or a WordPress site to set up your bulk email sending.

 - Real-time reporting